© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

 Emily Seidl, DVM

-Fun fact: While volunteering at an animal shelter, Dr. Seidl agreed to be an emergency foster for a 3-week-old kitten that had been found in a field missing three legs, an ear tip, and its tail.
+Fun fact: While volunteering at an animal shelter, Dr. Seidl agreed to be an emergency foster for a 3-week-old kitten that had been found in a field missing 3 legs, an ear tip, and it's tail.
 Six years later, Suki is living her best life with Dr. Seidl in her home in New Jersey.